andrewcargill/sawmillgo/README.md

 ### Dashboard Overview
 You will see a home icon.
 This displays all components within Sawmill Go.
 ### Modules
-These are the everyday modules used to add, view and manipulate stock within the sawmill.
+This is the part of the software that will be used to add, view and manipulate stock within the sawmill.
 * Trees - This is where you add, edit, delete and search trees
 * Logs - This is where you add, edit, delete and search logs
 * Planks - This is where you add, edit, delete and search planks / lumber